iuliaferoli/lyrics_search/Spotify Wrapped Iulia's Version.md

 ![](img/eli.png)

-This time I've highlighted the `albums` breakdown since it gives some cool "eras" insights' and added the "hours of playtime per album per month" - from which you can really pinpoint when Tortured Poets came out as an extra fun treat.
+This time I've highlighted the `albums` breakdown since it gives some cool "Eras" insights' and added the "hours of playtime per album per month" - from which you can really pinpoint when Tortured Poets came out as an extra fun treat.